Scandal about Tichy and politician Chebli: Dorothee Bär kicks off the avalanche – with consequences

 However, it took a while before men followed suit.
 On Wednesday there were violent allegations against the other members of the foundation – including them CDU chancellor candidate Friedrich Merz *, Health Minister Jens Spahn* (CDU) or Ex-Bahn boss Hartmut Mehdorn.
 “Everyone else remains seated and is silent.
 That gives a deep insight, ”judged one user.

-I have all the members of the #LudwigErhardStiftung marked who stood up against that #Tichy woman @SawsanChebli sexist insulted in the worst possible way: @DoroBaer.
+I have all the members of the #LudwigErhardStiftung marked who stood up against that #Tichy Mrs @SawsanChebli sexist insulted in the worst possible way: @DoroBaer.

 All the others remain seated and remain silent.
 That lets you see deeply. https://t.co/IzoL71Ey3X pic.twitter.com/MC9BO6KMWQ